stackhpc/ansible-slurm-appliance/ansible/roles/opkssh/README.md

    are not supported, i.e. as if the installer was run with the `--no-home-policy` option.
-3. By default, `sshd` is configured so keys in user's `~/.ssh/authorized_keys` files do NOT permit login, unless user is in `adm` group.
+3. By default, `sshd` is configured so keys in user's `~/.ssh/authorized_keys` files do NOT permit login, unless user is in a group listed in `appliances_admin_user_groups` (default: `[adm]`).
    This is to prevent users provisioning their own keys instead of using OIDC.
 4. By default, `sshd` and `ssh` are configured so that SSH connections from this host to itself use host-based authentication (instead of user keys or OIDC).
    This allows the OpenOndemand's web shell, which uses SSH, to work as normal.